Videogame / The Last Stand

 - Machete Mayhem: You can wield Machetes in Union City and Dead Zone, and they're excellent at slaughtering zombies.

-- More Dakka: Lots of SMGs and assault rifles around, though the king has to be the M249 Minimi/SAW.
+- More Dakka: Lots of SMGs and assault rifles around, though the kings are the various LMGs and miniguns.

 - No Plot?
 No Problem!: Besides the diary, which is not very informative, you get no clue about the details of the Zombie Apocalypse.
 This is averted in Union City.